 using District Technology Resources, you must first fill out a Social Media Account Request

-Form for each account and submit it to the Public Information Office.
+Form for each account and submit it to the Communications Department.
 This form allows PIO to

 maintain a central directory of social media profiles and account managers to leverage